FAQs

 Have questions about what it’s like to work together?
 Check out these frequently asked questions.
 If you don’t see your question here, click here to get in touch.

 • Getting started is simple.
 I offer a free 15-minute consultation call so we can connect, talk about what you’re looking for, and see if working together feels like a good fit.
-There’s no pressure—just an opportunity for you to ask questions and get a sense of my style.

 To schedule a consultation, click here, or reach out to me directly by phone or email.